chathushka-dilhan/aks-with-nginx-proxy/README.md

 ```

 ### Step 3: Deploy the AKS Infrastructure
-Navigate to the root directory and initialize Terraform.
+Navigate to the terraform directory and initialize Terraform.
 ```
+cd terraform
 terraform init
 ```